kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

    Mitigations](#risks-and-mitigations), and revisiting the trigger is a [beta criterion](#beta).
 Decided at KEP review.
-3. **Node Lifecycle Controller write.** `status=Unknown`, reason `KubeletUnreachable`, on both conditions. `Unknown` follows [KEP-5683]'s definition — Kubernetes cannot determine whether the state is active — which is the controller's actual position; the reason follows [KEP-5683]'s stable-CamelCase cause-category convention.
+3. **Node Lifecycle Controller write.** `status=Unknown`, reason `NodeStatusUnknown`, on both conditions. `Unknown` is the only honest
+   value: once heartbeats stop, the control plane cannot tell a shutdown that completed from a plug pulled mid-shutdown from a network partition, and `False` would assert one of those.
+It matches [KEP-5683]'s definition (Kubernetes cannot determine whether the state is active).
+The reason is the one the controller already writes on `Ready` for the same event, so all three conditions on an unreachable node carry the same cause.
 The controller does not inspect the existing `reason` before writing (last-writer-wins, per the WG's alpha model).
-Decided at KEP review.
+Confirmed with the WG lead, 2026-09-22.
 4. **Single feature gate for writer and reader.** *Resolved in WG (2026-08-24)*; see [Feature gating](#feature-gating).
 5. **Metric labels.** `transition` and `critical` on